freeCodeCamp/guide/src/pages/sql/sql-create-table/index.md

 ![image-9](https://github.com/SteveChevalier/guide-images/blob/master/create_table09.JPG?raw=true)

+## Create Table as Select (CTAS)

+A quick way to create a copy of a table, including data is to create table as select.

+CREATE TABLE my_table as (SELECT * FROM orig_tbl);

 ## Create and populate a table by importing a CSV file

 Right click on the "Tables" under the schema you want the new file placed in.
 Select Table Data Import.